nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 ```

 You can also append further information or custom metrics to a dashboard.
-This is an example that adds some links and a total request rate on the top of the page.
+This is an example that adds some links and a total request rate on the top of the page:

 ```jsonnet
 local stageGroupDashboards = import './stage-group-dashboards.libsonnet';